xsc/lein-thriftc/README.md

 ```

 This will run the plugin automatically.
 (If you don't want that, leave out the `:prep-tasks` line.)
-You can customize its behaviour by adding a map of options to your `project.clj` using the `:thrift`
+You can customize its behaviour by adding a map of options to your `project.clj` using the `:thriftc`
 key:

 ```clojure